zyedidia/JuliaCon-SFML/README.md

 # JuliaCon Example Programs

-Here is the source for the examples used for the [SFML.jl] (https://github.com/zyedidia/SFML.jl) talk at JuliaCon.
+Here is the source for the examples used for the [SFML.jl] (https://github.com/zyedidia/SFML.jl) talk at JuliaCon 2015.

 Dependencies for the programs: